 “Never give up on what you really want to do.
 The person with big dreams is more powerful than the one with all the facts.” ~H. Jackson Brown, Jr.

 I completed the first draft of my next book this week and sent it off to a few pairs of eyes for initial feedback.
-(Working title, Needles of Gold, coming this fall.)
+(Working title, Four Fridays, coming Spring 2020.)

 Several have already read the first few chapters and responded.
 Thus far, the most often used word is “Love.”
 As in “love it!”